 Fred and I are devoted to thoroughbred horse racing - going to the races, not riding horses.
 I’ve finally found a practical application for all that probability theory we did in algebra - I’m a pretty good handicapper.

 I am really looking forward to seeing everyone again.

 MD system engineer and mathematician Married 3 Clinton 4 grandsons, 1 granddaughter Measure our success by looking at our children.
 Attended U of I where I got a B.S. in Aeronautical Engineering and an M.S. and Ph.D. in Mathematics.
 Met and married Madeline Zoberman (from South Shore) who has two degrees in education from the U of I.Attended U of I where I got a B.S. in Aeronautical Engineering and an M.S. and Ph.D. in Mathematics.
-Met and married Madeline Zoberman (from South Shore) who has two degrees in education from the U of I.
+I married Madeline Zoberman (from South Shore) in 1965; she has two degrees in education from the U of I.

 We have been living in suburban Washngton, DC, for over 40 years.
 I spent 1.5 years as Asst.
 Prof, 5 at a Navy lab, 10 working in various companies, 10 in business for myself, and the past 15 years working for a not-for-profit company providing consulting advice on satellite programs.
 Some day I will retire, I guess.

 I have been very activer in our synogogue Men's Club for over 30 years and have been on the synogogue board for 3 terms.
 Received the FJMC Seaboard Region Blue Yamulke Man of the Year award in Jan 2012.
 I still play basketball and a few years ago took up golf again.